 Prerequisites: One of the following is strongly recommended, but not required – National personal trainer certification, group exercise certification.

-Program Includes: Distance Learning Format – PowerPoint slideshows in support of your course textbook and online exam (75 questions).
+Program Includes: Distance Learning Format – PowerPoint slideshow video training in support of your course textbook and online exam (75 questions).

 Certification Exam Requirements: Passing a 75 question multiple choice, non-proctored exam with 80% or higher.
 The exam for this course is completed online, accessed on demand from the course dashboard.